Negligent Hiring and Commercial Trucking Accidents in Houston, TX

 Under existing federal law, anyone wishing to obtain a commercial driver’s license must first secure a commercial learner’s permit.
 If the driver is only planning to drive within state lines, or intrastate, they can begin the process when they are 18 years of age.

-However, anyone wishing to drive across state and international borders must be at least 21 before they can be granted a commercial driver’s license.
+However, anyone wishing to drive across the state and international borders must be at least 21 before they can be granted a commercial driver’s license.

 However, a commercial driver’s license is not the only requirement for commercial truckers.
 Drivers must also have the necessary experience, as well as a clean driving record.
 Individuals that have been arrested or cited for violations like driving under the influence (DUI) may be considered ineligible for a commercial driver’s license.